 - CECE offers a variety of professional development opportunities.
 These can range from 2-hour workshops to 3-month faculty learning communities.
 Some offerings focus specifically on CECE course development, while others deep dive into community issues and networking.
 Learn more about what’s being offered at the RISE for Faculty Service page.

 - In conjunction with faculty and staff, RISE has developed a pre-survey and post-survey to allow faculty to gauge the efficacy of their CECE course.
 These are available on Canvas Commons (search for “Bellevue College community civic”).
 RISE will compile and send the quarter’s responses to the instructors.

 - Students can earn a special notation in their transcript for taking a CECE course.
 Prior to this, though, the course must meet certain requirements to be able to offer the transcript notation.
-RISE has expanded these requirements to encompass a broader offering of courses.
-Contact Sapan Parekh for more details about the change, and to see whether your course can qualify.
+Look at the checklist for more information, and contact Sapan Parekh for support in helping your course qualify.

 - Tons of resources are available at BC’s Service-Learning SharePoint site, the RISE for Faculty Service page, and the CECE Canvas site.

 - Want to volunteer, but don’t know how to start?
 CECE and the CCC (yes…confusing!) offer advising sessions for volunteering.
 Reach out to Sapan Parekh to set up an appointment.

 - By taking a CECE class, you might earn a special notation in your transcript!
 This can be useful when talking with employers or applying to transfer.
 Talk with your instructor to see whether their CECE course qualifies.